ytsimon2004/argclz/docs/source/get_start/dispatch.rst

 1. inherit ``Dispatch`` to gain related methods, such as ``invoke_command``.
 2. we use command to decide which dispatch command need to be run.
-3. add dispatch commands into help epilog.
-Note that it is a lambda form because the content is dynamic generated.
-4. run dispatch commands.
+3. run dispatch commands.
 User has more control on when to call.
-5. method labeled as dispatch command.
+4. method labeled as dispatch command.

 **Other use case**